 3 steps for insurance companies to begin solving for distracted driving

 My own family has been impacted multiple times by careless drivers and avoidable accidents that could have been prevented.
-My husband was also hit head-on traveling 55mph when a drunk driver flew across a median and ran into him, flipping his car three times.
+My husband was hit head-on traveling 55mph when a drunk driver flew across a median and ran into him, flipping his car three times.
 Fortunately, with every accident we’ve been in – we’ve all walked away without a scratch.
 Others haven’t been so lucky.
 There are an estimated 9 people killed each day from distracted driving alone.

-Distracted driving is a well-known problem that many industries are tackling from a variety of angles, though insurance companies might top that list.
-That’s because insurers understand just how expensive distracted driving can be in terms of loss costs and the significant risk it puts policyholders of injury or worse.
+Distracted driving is a well-known problem that many industries are tackling from a variety of angles, though insurance companies top that list.
+That’s because insurers understand how expensive distracted driving can be in terms of loss costs and the significant risk it puts policyholders of injury or worse.